muhiddincelik/Springboard/spark-sales-report-project/README.md

 ## OUTPUT FILE

 You can check the command line execution logs in the [execution log file](logs/execution_log.txt).
-After jobs are successfully run you can check the [output](output) folder in the main project structure to view output csv files.
+After the script are successfully run, you will find the [output](output) folder in the main project structure to view output csv files.

 I have run the script on Databricks:
 ![Output](docs/output.jpg)